kubeflow/manifests/README.md

 ```

 ## Kfctl Processing
 Kfctl traverses directories under manifests to find and build kustomize targets based on the configuration file `app.yaml`.
-App.yaml is derived from a file in the kubeflow [config](https://github.com/kubeflow/kubeflow/tree/master/bootstrap/config) directory.
-Each target processed by kfctl will result in an output yaml file.
-The output file is generated via kustomize's API.
-The kustomize package manager in kfctl will read app.yaml and apply the packages, components and componentParams to kustomize in the following way:
+The contents of app.yaml is the result of running kustomize on the base and specific overlays in the kubeflow [config](https://github.com/kubeflow/kubeflow/tree/master/bootstrap/config) directory.
+The overlays reflect what options are chosen when calling `kfctl init...`.
+The kustomize package manager in kfctl will then read app.yaml and apply the packages, components and componentParams to kustomize in the following way:

 - **packages**
   - are always top-level directories under the manifests repo